mattseery/project/report/Project Report/unsw-ZZSC9020-report.md

 ## Assumptions

-What assumptions are you making on the data?
+It is assumed that the provided data was accurate and that the actual demand figures are correct.
+There may be errors in temperature recordings as evident by missing records for temperature.
+In addition to that, recorded temperatures at one location may not be a true representation for the entire region.

+\bigskip

+It is recognised that the Solar PV data influences the actual electricity demand.
+Furthermore, it is assumed that currently there is no mechanism to get this data to the granule of the region for each timestamp.

+\bigskip

+With these limitations, the assumption is that it the given data is sufficient to predict the forecast demand within a range 5-10% of the actual demand.

+\bigskip
 ## Modelling Methods

 Before the dataset described in Chapter 3.3 could be used for modelling, transformations were required for some attributes.
 Columns with ordinal number values, including the columns DAY, DAY_OF_WEEK, MONTH, HOUR, TIME_OF_DAY and SEASON, were transformed using one-hot encoding.
 The dataset was then split into a training and test set.
 A minimum maximum scalar was then fitted for each of continuous values in the training set.
 This was performed on the TEMPERATURE and TOTALDEMAND columns where values were proportionally reassigned to values between 0 and 1.
 These fittings were then used to transform the TEMPERATURE and TOTALDEMAND columns in both the training and test set.
-By Experiment we limit the inputs to month and hour as categorical variables, identification as whether it is a weekday or weekend and the day happened to be a public holiday.
+From experimentation we limited the inputs to month and hour as categorical variables, identifying whether it is a weekday or weekend and identifying if the day was a public holiday.

 \bigskip

 The LSTM model has been designed to use the attributes of a designated number of immediately previous timestamps to the record that is either being trained or predicted.
 This number is set by a variable called ‘time_steps’.
 A function was then created to transform both the X value for the training and test datasets into a three-dimensional matrix.
 The three dimensions represent the number of records in the dataset, the number of immediately prior records (time_steps) to the current record and the number of features used for these prior records.
 This therefore means that for each dataset the first number of records, equal to the value of the time_steps variable, cannot be trained or predicted by the model.
 This is because the number of previous records in the dataset for these records is less than the value of the time_steps variable.
-It should also be noted that the value of the total demand for the previous records were also included in the matrix of X values.
+It should also be noted that the total demand values from the previous records were also included in the matrix of X values.
 The y value fed to the neural network is the total demand for the current record being either trained or predicted.

 \bigskip